A Multiple Sclerosis Vocabulary

 Before MS, if someone were to ask me to quickly name a word that starts with the letter “I,” I would have to think for a few seconds.
 Then I would say “Indian” which is no longer politically correct, and since Native American doesn’t start with the letter “I,” would be wrong anyway.

-I don’t mean “injection” which is technically helpful in a healthy way but is definitely not helpful in a real life way.
+And no, I do not mean “injection” which is technically helpful in a healthy way but is definitely not helpful in a real life way.

 Nor do I mean “interferon” which I had never heard of before MS, and do not know what it means, but know that it is printed on my box of “injections” right over the words “Chinese hamster ovary cells.”